sanandeesh/Probabilistic-Robotics/EKF Localization/README.md

 ## Getting Started
 These two files demonstrate the application of the Extended Kalman Filter to localization of a planar robot.
-Breifly, the planar robot state-space is (x,y,theta) in an environment with landmark features existing at (x,y) points.
+Briefly, the planar robot state-space is (x,y,theta) in an environment with landmark features existing at (x,y) points.
 It experiences random perturbations both in the motion it undergoes, and in the measurements it collects.
 *Optimal* estimation combines a priori known motion/measurement models and error parameters to minimize the expected squared error between the true state and estimate of it.
 For a rigorous description of this algorithm as well as aggregate simulation results, please read the document, *EKFLocalization.pdf*.